 Sleuths at CNBC recently spotted that Tesla has an opening for a “Manager, Financial (Anti-Fraud) Analytics & Investigation” who will oversee a recently established Global Fraud Management Team.

-Employee expense fraud can take many forms, from submitting receipts for personal expenses, to claiming for ticket purchases that were subsequently refunded, or claiming the same expense twice by submitting a receipt on multiple expense reports.
+Employee expense fraud can take many forms, from submitting receipts for personal expenses, to claiming for ticket purchases that were subsequently refunded, or claiming the same expense twice by submitting a receipt on multiple expense claims.
 Most people who commit expense fraud do so opportunistically, as opposed to a concerted effort to defraud their employers.
 The individual monthly amounts they steal are typically quite low, and as such they are able to get away with it for a long time.
 ACFE reports that the average expense fraud lasts for two years, and most of those who commit expense fraud are never caught.

 One of the primary reasons that so few expense fraud perpetrators are caught is that roughly 50% of companies still use manual expense processes.
 As such, this requires approvers’ keen eyes to catch and flag any illegitimate expense, ultimately leading to many of them being missed and subsequently reimbursed.
 It’s therefore not surprising that employees who submit expenses manually self-report submitting fraudulent expenses at more than twice the rate of those who use expense management solutions.

 Read more: What Makes People Commit Expense Fraud?